‹ Return to How tos

 When you disable the automatic snapshot feature for a resource, the existing automatic snapshots of the resource are kept with the source resource until you do one of the following:

-Enabling or disabling automatic snapshots for instances using the Lightsail console
+Enable or disable automatic instance snapshots using the Lightsail console

 Complete the following steps to enable or disable automatic snapshots for an instance using the Lightsail console.